BrendanJohn/e28/independent-study/README.md

 ## Drawbacks of Vue.js
 Some drawbacks of Vue.js include...

+## Ideal use case
+Ideal use case of React

 ## Conclusion, when to use each library in terms of use cases and examples
 In conclusion..